zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/Ztm2025GeoMapViewer/README.md

   (of planet Earth mostly, but we're not limited to the terrestrial) on the Zooniverse platform.
 - We don't have this functionality yet, as of 2025.
-- During the Zooniverse Team Meeting in August 2025, a rogue loose canon web developer who doesn't play by the rules decided to explore what can be done with web mapping technology, what options are available, and what challenges we need to be aware of when building a Geographical Map Viewer.
+- During the Zooniverse Team Meeting in August 2025, a rogue loose cannon web developer who doesn't play by the rules decided to explore what can be done with web mapping technology, what options are available, and what challenges we need to be aware of when building a Geographical Map Viewer.